 I more recently was chosen to dance in the upcoming Jean Paul Gaultier dance show which will begin next October in a famous theatre in Paris.
 To be part of such a show is also another big ambition of mine.
 I will be Vogueing, dancing and acting on stage wearing iconic outfits by JPG, such as the famous Madonna corset!
 There are great connections with the show; Madonna used to hang out with Willi Ninja (the found of the House of Ninja), JPG made her most famous corset, and now I will be a part of the JPG show, Vogueing on stage to Madonna’s most iconic song!

 Is body confidence important to you?
 Do you think dancing has helped you become more confident?

 I definitely think dance has brought me confidence.
 Vogueing especially, to assume and feel strong about my femininity and sexuality.
 But it has also taught me that it can be a superficial industry and not to become too serious about it.
 I have seen some dancers become egocentric, working only with the image of their bodies.
-In the end our body is only the material that allow us to express emotions, so the most important is to take care of our inside first.
+In the end our body is only the material that allows us to express emotions, so the most important thing is to take care of our insides first.

 What was your favourite part of the Bordelle AW19 campaign photoshoot?

 The whole thing was amazing.
 From meeting Alex and Anna in Paris, to visiting London to have the fitting, to the amazing shoot that we created!
 It was so much fun with a really loving team.
 You have to feel good and confident wearing these amazing creations and that’s how I felt with all the Bordelle team on set.

 What is your favourite piece from the collection?